PreethiKurian/python_HigherLower/README.md

-# Project Title
-Higher Lower game with Popular Indian Dishes of 2024
+# Higher Lower game with Popular Indian Dishes of 2024

 ## 📌 Description